aarongilly/notes/content/Choose Your Own Trade-Offs.md

 ## Examples

 - If you don't fight for your nights and weekends, you may lose them to "extra tasks" at work.
-- If you don't budget smartly, you're money will be out before you've covered your wants.
+- If you don't [[budget]] smartly, you're money will be out before you've covered your wants.
+- I'm choosing to *not* use some plugins that would make these notes a little easier to write on account of my commitment [[Only Use Obsidian Plug-ins That Retain Portability]]

 ---